 Effectively communicating positive change through regulation, better governance and the media is critical in shaping our environmental future.

-Coordinator: Dr Ben Neville
+Coordinator: Associate Professor Ben Neville

 Who drives the laws that determine our environmental future?
 And how can positive change be effectively communicated, or policy influenced through regulation, better governance and the media?

 The development and marketing of environmental policy is vitally important in effecting changes in government, corporate bodies, and across the environmental sector.
 Governance, Policy and Markets looks at existing national and international legal and political frameworks relevant to the environment, enhances your skills in policy-making, business management and marketing, and gives you the tools to incorporate these skills and work systems in the workplace.

 Professionals engaged in helping organisations develop economically viable environmental agendas and communicating these effectively to the public, or for those wishing to enter this sector.
 Students with a background in policy and law may be particularly suited to this specialisation but it is also an opportunity for students from other backgrounds to develop skills in this area.

 Graduates of this stream can expect to find employment in a wide range of organisations such as government authorities and environmental consulting companies, assisting them in development, ongoing management, the marketing of change in environmental agendas and the identification of opportunities that result from environmental initiatives.

 - Environmental Consultant

 Example study plan (200 point program)